badohoun/PACKAGINGDATASCIENCE/README.md

     Waterfall project management : strategy will use to build and delivers a product for end users (like construction happens to  a house , expensive product difficult to change after we construct  to construct house : waterfall method watterfall is linear )
 - Agile : move fast ( Deliver quickly as posssible smallest things you can three days to create prototype  )

+# Publishing your package to pypi : python package index  repositoritory
+Pypi  is immutable : you can replace an existing package  you can never upload the semantic version a second instance for pypi is testpYPI / test.pypi.org : test deployment package . https://pypi.org/ Twine is a cli we use to publish our paclkaqge to pypi : https://twine.readthedocs.io/en/latest/  twine --help